-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core) IV.C.
-Curriculum Organization and Fellow Experiences IV.C.1.
+Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)

+- IV.C.
+Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core) IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
-(Core) IV.C.2.
+(Core) - IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
+(Core) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.c).(3), in order to demonstrate their ability to enter the autonomous practice of medical microbiology prior to completion of the program.
-(Core) IV.C.4.
-Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core) IV.C.4.b) educational activities specific to medical microbiology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
-(Core) IV.C.5.
-Fellows must have structured education and experience in the administration, management, and direction of a medical microbiology laboratory, including quality assurance, safety regulations, and use of laboratory and hospital information systems.
-(Core) IV.C.6.
-Fellows must have experiences providing medical, scientific, and administrative direction in the diagnostic microbiology laboratory.
+(Core) - IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.c).(3), in order to demonstrate their ability to enter the autonomous practice of pediatric pathology prior to completion of the program.
+(Core) - IV.C.4.
+Fellow experiences must include: - IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core) - IV.C.4.b) educational activities specific to pediatric pathology, review of the medical literature in the subspecialty area, and the use of study sets of unusual cases.
+(Core) - IV.C.5.
+The didactic curriculum must include teaching conferences in pediatric pathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing pediatric pathology.
+(Core) - IV.C.5.a) Fellows must participate in conferences, on average, at least once per month, and must give a minimum of two presentations per year.
+(Core) - IV.C.5.b) Fellows must have education in quality assurance.
+(Core) - IV.C.5.c) Didactic education must include the use of study sets of common and unusual cases and interpretation of results with generation of narrative reports.
 (Core)